fionnachalmers/BHF-DSC-HDS-documentation/index.md

 HTML will render in markdown, so you can do things not possible with plain markdown syntax E.g. this
 <a href="http://example.com" target="_blank">link</a> opening up on a new tab.

+I've added some custom css to bring the template in line with the brand colours.

 This has all been build using [this repo](https://github.com/fionnachalmers/BHF-DSC-HDS-documentation).

 Once we have some documentation we can move our site over to **https://github.com/BHFDSC/documentation**.